-1 The term "full-time" within the context of this section refers to service with a one hundred percent workload for at least two out of three consecutive academic semesters.
+1 The term full-time refers to service with a one hundred percent workload for at least two out of three consecutive academic semesters.

 Administrative personnel, such as department chairs, associate deans, and deans who hold academic rank in addition to their administrative positions, may hold tenured status as faculty members.
 Administrative positions per se are not subject to tenure.